s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 In handling data conversion, the `Storage` class uses a `BinaryBuffer` helper to convert between in-memory variants and byte-level representations.
 Notably, the `writeVariant` method leverages the **Visitor pattern** (`std::visit`) to write different `VariantType` values (e.g., `int`, `string`, `float`, `bool`) in a type-safe, extensible way.
 This design simplifies variant handling and ensures the buffer logic remains modular and easy to extend as new types are added.<br>

+This layer abstracts the process of serializing objects to disk using fixed-size blocks, enabling persistent storage of schema, rows, and metadata. <br>

 Overall, the `Storage` class provides a clean, focused abstraction for object persistence while offloading concerns like view logic, query processing, or block management to other layers.

 ---